Torbay Lifeboat Station: William Mogridge

-Mogridge took the lifeboat to sea in the afternoon of 9 December 1938 to the aid the Channel Pride, an inshore fishing boat that had lost power when it had been returning to Dartmouth after a gale blew up.
+Mogridge took the lifeboat to sea in the afternoon of 9 December 1938, to the aid the Channel Pride, an inshore fishing boat that had lost power whilst returning to Dartmouth after a gale blew up.
 They had dropped anchor but it did not hold and they were blown towards the 200 ft high cliffs.
 Waves were breaking 50 ft up the cliffs because to the force of the storm.
 The lifeboat found the small boat with the help of a fire lit on the cliff top.
 It came right alongside and the two fishermen jumped on board, by which time the storm had blown the boats within 6 yd of the cliffs.
 Mogridge was subsequently awarded an RNLI Silver Medal for his tremendous courage and outstanding seamanship on this occasion.

 Another gale was blowing in Torbay on 16 December 1939 and the schooner Henrietta ran aground off Dartmouth.
 When Mogridge and his crew arrived they found the sailing ship rolling heavily.
 He managed to come alongside and it took just three minutes for the seven crew members to be brought on board the lifeboat.
 The boat rolled over onto the lifeboat and caused a 12 ft gash along her side.
 Mogridge was awarded a second-service clasp for the silver medal he had won a year earlier.
 Bronze medals were given to William Pillar, his deputy, Richard Harris, the mechanic, and Frederick Sanders, the lifeboat's bowman.